Murder of Leanne Tiernan: Discovery of body

-On20 August 2001, Tiernan's body was found by Mark Bisson, who was walking his two dogs in Lindley Woods, North Yorkshire, 100 yard from where another murder victim, Yvonne Fitt, had been discovered buried in 1992.
-Tiernan was identified from her fingerprints on 22August 2001, and Det.
+On 20 August 2001, Tiernan's body was found by Mark Bisson, who was walking his two dogs in Lindley Woods, North Yorkshire, 100 yard from where another murder victim, Yvonne Fitt, had been discovered buried in 1992.
+Tiernan was identified from her fingerprints on 22 August 2001, and Det.
 Supt.
 Gregg announced that the inquiry had now become a murder investigation, codenamed Operation Conifer.
 Tiernan's body had been wrapped inside nine green plastic bin bags secured with twine, with a black bin bag secured around her head with a leather dog collar, then placed inside a floral-patterned duvet cover.

 Tiernan's Ellesse coat and black boots were not found.
 Plastic cable ties had been used as a ligature to strangle her and more ties had been used to bind her hands.
 A dark coloured scarf was also wrapped around her neck.
 Her hair was still tied in a ponytail with the same band and hairclips that she had been wearing when she disappeared.

 The state of decomposition of Tiernan's body led some forensic experts to believe that after her death she had been kept in cold storage or a freezer up until a few weeks before the body was found, in part to avoid detection and in part as a trophy.
 A cryobiology expert was called in to examine the microstructure of Tiernan's cardiac tissue, and concluded that the body could have been kept frozen for some time, taking into account the air temperatures for the months between her disappearance and the discovery of the body.

 Police made a public appeal for anyone who might have been in Lindley Woods recently or had information about others who regularly visited the area to come forward and contact police.